maximilian-lever/front-end-test-gatsby/README.md

-# This is a Front end test for a junior react-gatsby dev
+# This is a Front End test for a Junior React/ Gatsby Developer

 The aim of this test is to ensure that you can style react/gatsby pages using scss modules